AcidBurnHen/pycroner/SECURITY.md

 Only the **latest release** receives security updates.
 Older versions are **not supported** and cannot receive fixes.

-This is because distributions on [PyPI](https://pypi.org) are **immutable**, once a version is published, it cannot be changed.
+This is because distributions on [PyPI](https://pypi.org) are **immutable**.
+Once a version is published, it cannot be changed.
 Any security fixes will always be released as a **new version**.
 If you are using an older version, you must upgrade to stay secure.

 ## Reporting a Vulnerability
-If you discover a security vulnerability, please report it as soon as possible by opening a private issue or contacting the maintainers at security@example.com.
+If you discover a security vulnerability, please report it as soon as possible by opening a **private security advisory** on GitHub.
 Please do not disclose the vulnerability publicly until it has been addressed.

 ## Responsible Disclosure